Frequently Asked Questions

 What exactly is medical malpractice?

 Medical malpractice is a broad legal term that refers to any action, or inaction, by a medical practitioner that leads to negative side effects in a patient.
 A practitioner might be a nurse, doctor, surgeon, pharmacist, hospital, or other related medical entity.
 The results of medical malpractice are wide-ranging, but they are often physically and financially traumatic for the victims involved.
-Medical malpractice attorneys pursue damage compensation on behalf of victims that have faced serious consequences because of a practitioner’s carelessness.
+Medical malpractice attorneys pursue damage compensation on behalf of victims who have faced serious consequences because of a practitioner’s carelessness.

 Is my child’s school injury covered by personal injury law?